When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Sigma's Bookshelf, what is believed to be the first and only book publishing company exclusively for teen authors, spent the day at Southwest Middle School in Albert Lea, Minn., on May 8.
+Learn more about Sigma's Bookshelf, the first and only book publishing company exclusively for teen writers, at SigmasBookshelf.com.

 There is a story in this week's Eden Prairie News about COR Retreat's new program director, Nancy Kaley, who resides in Eden Prairie, Minn.